West Highland Way - 10 Days & 9 Nights

-We book en suite rooms as standard.
-If there are no en suite rooms available in an overnight location, we may book a room with shared facilities, but we will always inform you in advance if this was the case.
+With a variety of rooms available, we book en suite rooms as standard, meaning that the bathroom is connected to the bedroom.
+If en suite rooms are unavailable, we may book a room with shared facilities, but we will always inform you in advance.

 The Kingshouse Hotel

-This holiday is available to solo walkers, although a supplement is payable.
-If you require single rooms within your party we would be happy to accommodate your request, although it is not generally possible to secure more than three single rooms in a party.
-A single room supplement is payable.
+This holiday is available to solo hikers, although a supplement is payable as double-occupancy rooms are booked and costs are not shared.
+If you require single rooms within your party, we would be happy to accommodate your request, although a supplement is payable.
+It is not generally possible to secure more than three single rooms in a party.

 - 9 Nights in hand-picked B&B’s, small hotels & guesthouses